-Dinah BucholzHagrid's glue-your-teeth-together fudge turns out to be quite useful after Hagrid has been taken to Azkaban, Harry feeds some to Fang to keep him quiet.
+Dinah BucholzHagrid's glue-your-teeth-together fudge turns out to be quite useful.
+When Hagrid gets taken to Azkaban, Harry feeds some to Fang to keep him quiet.
 Fang can not bark because his fangs are stuck together.
-Fudge is not foolproof, so it is no surprise Hagrid's did not come out quite right.
+Fudge isn't foolproof, so it's no surprise Hagrid's doesn't come out quite right.

 - 1 cup sugar